jackson15j/android_test/README.md

   requires the redirect uri to have a schema which the Browser/WebView doesn't understand, so that it looks up an application which can handle it.
 Else we will be trapped in the Browser/WebView.
+* If you have already made an Oauth request and it has been set to:
+  `allow`, then I think there needs to be some code to handle that gracefully.
+Currently hanging the Browser if it has been left open between subsequent Oauth request attempts.
+* Might have missed it, but it looks like there is no nice method in `Uri` to parse key/value pairs out of a uri with a fragment (schema://host#key=value&...).
+If you have a uri with a query (schema://host?key=value&...), then you can use:
+  `String value = Uri.getQueryParameter("key");`.

 Books
 =====